1936 North Indian Ocean cyclone season: Very Severe Cyclonic Storm One

 On April 21, due to a temporary advancement of the southwest monsoon, a low-pressure area was first identified near the Nicobar Islands.
 Developing over the southeastern Bay of Bengal, later that day, it coalesced into an area of unsettled weather.
 Further development occurred, and on 00:00 UTC the next day, the disturbance developed into a depression west of the Nicobar Islands.
 Undergoing rapid intensification, by 12:00 UTC that same day, the cyclone had peaked as a very severe cyclonic storm with sustained winds of 65 kn.
 It later attained a minimum pressure of 993 hPa at 21:00 UTC that day.
 Soon after, the cyclone recurved, with its intensity remaining the same as it tracked northeastward the next few days.
 At 03:00 UTC on April 26, the cyclone made its first landfall over Cheduba Island near peak intensity, producing intense winds there.
 Soon after, it made its second landfall along the coast of Myanmar, somewhere between Thandwe and Kyaukphyu.
 Rapidly weakening, it dissipated later that day.

 The most intense storm to strike Myanmar prior to 1970, immense property damage occurred in Thandwe and Kyaukphyu.
 Many villages along the coast were destroyed either due to the cyclone's winds or storm surge.
 Over 150,000 were affected by the resulting flooding that came from it.
 In some villages, torrential rainfall destroyed all of the grain that was stored while thousands of cattle were lost.
-Initial reports also stated that more than due to the cyclone, over 1000 people had died or drowned, however, more modern reports stated that only 36 people had actually died.
+Initial reports also stated that more than due to the cyclone, over 1000 people had died or drowned, however, a 2006 report by Jeff Masters of Wunderground stated that only 36 people were killed.